kyletimmermans/shell-color-prompt-tool/README.md

                              and a space to the end of the prompt

 --separate-file              Place the prompt string in a separate file instead of putting it in
-                             .zshrc / .bashrc for any reason E.g. --separate-file "~/test.txt"
+                             .zshrc / .bashrc for any reason E.g. --separate-file="~/test.txt"

 --no-watermarks              Don't add the "# Added by Shell-Color-Prompt-Tool" comment to
                              .zshrc / .bashrc when adding the prompt string and don't add the